-Disk Encryption hard disk drive and Encryption solid-state drive
+Encryption solid-state drive

-Some models contain the Disk Encryption hard disk drive, Encryption solid-state drive, or Encryption hybrid drive.
+Some models contain the Encryption solid-state drive or Encryption hybrid drive.
 This encryption technology helps to protect your computer against security attacks on media, NAND flash, or device controllers by use of a hardware encryption chip.
 For the efficient use of the encryption feature, set a hard disk password for the internal storage drive.